Electro-Optical Devices

 Erbium Doped Fiber

-Amplifies the optical signal at the input, adding amplified spontaneous emission (ASE) noise.
+Amplifies the optical signal at the input, adding amplified spontaneous emission (ASE) noise in two polarizations at the output.
 Simplest model (no saturation output power).

 Parameters: